Coronavirus: Pfizer, BioNTech apply for EU approval of vaccine | DW | 01.12.2020

 While Moderna's vaccine can be kept in long-term storage at minus 20 degrees Celsius (minus four degrees Fahrenheit), Pfizer's vaccine must be kept at minus 70 degrees Celsius.

-Meanwhile, German Health Minister Jens Spahn said the government was aiming to begin vaccinating at-risk people against the coronavirus in January.
+Meanwhile, German Health Minister Jens Spahn said the government was aiming to have the first at-risk people vaccinated against the coronavirus in January.

 "It remains true, and we have always said, that the cold winter months, in which we spend more time indoors, will be the harder part.
 That actually applies until the end of winter," Spahn told public broadcaster Deutschlandfunk.